otaviocsantos/color-culture/README.md

 ## Change Log
-5.0.2
+5.0.3,

 Fixes:

+Contrast now works correctly when used with models other than RGB.

+5.0.2,

+Fixes:

 Named.getName now returns a color's name by its value.

 New Features:

   Color constructor now accepts a color instance as parameter to create a new color.

   Named.getValue returns a color's value by its name.

   Added test cases to new methods.

   Added documentation to some methods.

   Updated docs.

 5.0.1

   Fixes:

   Documentation for contrast method.

 5.0.0

   Breaking changes:

   Removed spaces from names in Named.css.

   Renamed Named.css to Named.names.

   New features:

   Added HSV color model.

   New contrast modifier: makes sure your color is readable.

   New Range class to create gradients.

   Named now accepts user defined names.

   Expanded tests.

   Fixes:

   Color convertions fixes between RGB <-> XYZ

+4.0.0

-4.0.0 New and improved, hopefully better maintained in the future...
+New and improved, hopefully better maintained in the future...

+3.0.0

-3.0.0 Made Relation more flexible, expanded documentation, added test cases, fixed round bug when calling rgba, better creation from string, better support for custom models.
+Made Relation more flexible, expanded documentation, added test cases, fixed round bug when calling rgba, better creation from string, better support for custom models.

+2.0.0

-2.0.0 Ground up rewrite and streamlining.
+Ground up rewrite and streamlining.

+2.0.1

-2.0.1 Small fix in documentation and link to Angular app example.
+Small fix in documentation and link to Angular app example.

+2.0.2

-2.0.2 Expanded documentation and link to Vue app example.
+Expanded documentation and link to Vue app example.

+2.1.0

-2.1.0 Added new creation methods to BaseFactory, fixed some some creation methods in BaseFactory.
+Added new creation methods to BaseFactory, fixed some some creation methods in BaseFactory.
 Updated documentation.

+2.1.1

-2.1.1 Fixed small typos in README
+Fixed small typos in README

+2.1.2

-2.1.2 Added custom color model CRUD methods to BaseFactory.
+Added custom color model CRUD methods to BaseFactory.